Influencer marketing in the leisure and travel industry – Interview with travel blogger Matthias Derhake

 - Check the number of social media post likes, fans, and interaction rate

-10. What is your special marketing tipp for leisure and activity providers?
+Regiondo: What is your special marketing tip for leisure and activity providers?

-If you are looking for bloggers to cooperate with approach them in an easy going but yet professional way.
-Consider long term relationships and keep in mind a blogger-trip is not a press trip.
+MD: If you are looking for bloggers to cooperate with approach them in an easy going but yet professional way.
+Consider long-term relationships and keep in mind a blogger-trip is not a press trip.
 If you search for bloggers and see they have 25K followers on Instagram but a low like and comment rate, go for the ones with 5k and a relatively higher rate.
 Nowadays fans and followers can be easily bought.
 Don’t choose a blogger only because your competitor has chosen him or her.
-Look for your perfect match in order to make it a long term cooperation or even brand ambassador partnership.
+Look for your perfect match in order to make it a long-term cooperation or even brand ambassador partnership.